MicrosoftDocs/learn/learn-pr/iot/data-anomaly-detection-using-azure-iot-hub/includes/7-search-anomalies-machine-learning-query.md

 The fourth tile includes time as the x-axis.
 This tile allows you to compare the anomalies with the red text in the telemetry console window.
 Is there a cluster of anomalies being detected when forced, or increasing, or both, vibrations are in action?

-Let's create the second route, update the SQL query, create a Power BI dashboard, and let it all run!
+Let's create the Event Hub, create the second route, update the SQL query, create a Power BI dashboard, and let it all run!